idxteatime/mitrasphere/restricted-stats.md

 ```
 restricted stat = floor(restricted power * sum of all lvl 1 item stats / total item power)

-except for HP = floor(restricted power * sum of all lvl 1 HP / total item power * 3 / 2)

 where total item power = floor(total HP * 2 / 3 + total PATK + total PDEF + total MATK + total MDEF)
 ```
 - this means there's no easy way to use in-game stat summaries to estimate your restricted stats